Jay3Chauhan/FRT-WEBSITE-AZURE/README.md

 IDE: VS-Code

-Note: Bot is deployed on contact ,FAQ page.
+Note: Bot is deployed on The bottem FAQ page & CONTACT Page.

 Industry :
 Lifestyle